hyperledger/fabric/docs/source/txflow.rst

           whether your transaction has actually been ordered, validated, and committed to the ledger.

+See the `sequence diagram <images/flow-4.png>`_ to better understand the transaction flow.

 ..
 Licensed under Creative Commons Attribution 4.0 International License https://creativecommons.org/licenses/by/4.0/